nezha-dt/nezha/README.md

 # NEZHA
-NEZHA is an evolutionary-based efficient and domain-independent differential testing framework developed in Columbia University.
+NEZHA is an evolutionary-based efficient and domain-independent differential testing framework developed at Columbia University.
 NEZHA exploits the behavioral asymmetries between multiple test programs to focus on inputs that are more likely to trigger semantic bugs.